Guest post by Jessica Scott, PA-C, OU Medical Center Edmond

-Whether you are having an outpatient surgery such as rotator cuff repair or a larger procedure such as total shoulder replacement, surgery is very much a team effort.
-Here are a few of the key players in surgery, some of whom patients will meet and others they will not.
+A surgical procedure, whether an outpatient surgery such as rotator cuff repair or a larger procedure such as total shoulder replacement, is very much a team effort.
+Here are a few of the key players in surgery, some of whom patients will meet and others whom they will not.

-The circulating nurse is in the operating room to assist with preparing the room and supplies for the surgery.
-He or she will also assist the anesthesiologist when you are going to sleep and waking up, as well as document what happens during surgery, including the relevant procedure times and what implants are used, and the surgical “time-out”, when the entire team paused to verify details about the patient and procedure to ensure safety.
-The circulating nurse is not sterile, so if the surgical team or anesthesia needs something from outside the sterile field or outside the operating room, the circulating nurse can go get it.
-This is also the nurse who updates the patient’s family or friends via telephone about progress during surgery.
+The circulator nurse is in the operating room to document what happens during surgery, including what time the patient entered the room, when the incision was made, and any other details.
+The circulator nurse is not sterile, so if the surgical team needs something from outside the sterile field or outside the operating room, the circulating nurse can go get it.
+This is also the nurse who updates the patient’s friends or family in the waiting room about how surgery is going.

-The anesthesiologist or anesthetist is responsible for putting the patient to sleep and controlling their pain for the procedure, as well as making sure all of the organ systems are maintained and working properly during the surgery, from making sure there is blood flow to your brain, to making sure your toes are getting enough oxygen and your body is maintained at a safe temperature.
+The anesthesiologist is responsible for putting the patient to sleep and controlling their pain for the procedure.
 They are in the room throughout the procedure to monitor the patient’s vitals, ensure they stay asleep, and help control any pain during the procedure.
-If the procedure is being done with a “block”, where a part of your body, such as your right or left arm, is numbed temporarily for pain relief during and after the surgery, the anesthesiologist does this, usually prior to the surgery.
+If the procedure is being done with a regional block, the anesthesiologist places the block prior to the procedure.

 For patients of the Oklahoma Shoulder Center, Dr. Betsy Nolan is the primary surgeon.
-The primary surgeon is responsible for most of the surgical procedure.
+The primary surgeon is responsible for the majority of the surgical procedure.

 Scrub techs are another part of the surgeon’s support team.
-They set up all the sterile instruments for surgery, assist with retraction, handing instruments to the surgeon, helping put total joint implants together, and perform other sterile tasks as needed during the procedure.
+They assist with retraction, handing instruments to the surgeon, or anything else needed during the procedure.

 Device Company Representative